drummonds/bytestoneblog/content/AFP/Movements/Conventions.md

 ---

 There are at least two of ways of modelling the account movements.
 The notation of
-{{% ref Kleppmann-2011%}} chooses the opposite notation although slight more obvious is the opposite of accounting notation as published by Pacioli.
+{{% ref Kleppmann-2011%}} chooses the opposite notation although slightly more obvious is the opposite of accounting notation as published by Pacioli.

-This is the overall position:
+This is the overall position for an investor transferring £5 to a business for investment:

 {{< mermaid >}}
 flowchart LR